atbcb/usab-uswds/_pages/about/board-meetings.md

 ## Next Board Meeting

-The U.S. Access Board will hold a public town hall meeting on **Tuesday, May 5, 2026,** from **1:00 – 3:00 p.m.
-(ET)** at Bally’s Lincoln Event Center, 100 Twin River Rd, Lincoln, RI.
-Presidentially appointed Access Board Members and representatives from other federal member agencies will be present to hear from the local community about the state of accessibility in Rhode Island.
-For further information, see the agency's [news release on the town hall](https://www.access-board.gov/news/2026/02/11/u-s-access-board-to-hold-town-hall-meeting-in-rhode-island/).

-**U.S. Access Board Town Hall Meeting**\
-May 5, 2026, 1:00 – 3:00 p.m.
-(ET)\
-Bally’s Lincoln Event Center\
-100 Twin River Rd\
-Lincoln, RI 02865
+The U.S. Access Board will hold its next Board meeting on July 29, 2026 at its offices in Washington, DC.
+More information is forthcoming.

 ## Future Board Meetings

-- May 5 - 7, 2026, In-person, Providence, RI
 - July 27 - 29, 2026, In-person, Washington, DC
 - October 26 - 28, 2026, Virtual
 - January 25 - 27, 2027, Virtual